 Participation and partnering in cancer research projects allow ECPC to be at the forefront of scientific developments.
-ECPC works to ensure that the patient perspective is not only heard and respected but also integrated in the research deliverables while improving scientific knowledge about cancer.
+ECPC works to ensure that the patient's perspective is not only heard and respected but also integrated in the research deliverables while improving scientific knowledge about cancer.
 ECPC emphasises the importance of involving patients as co-researchers, very early when planning the research questions and strongly advocates for a partnership model between researchers and patients, allowing patients to contribute their unique experience working towards a more patient-centric study while participating in crucial project decisions.
-The main 2021 health and research objective is to integrate Members into scientific projects and broadly disseminate project results using a language and format accessible to ordinary patients.
+The main 2022 health and research objective is to integrate Members into scientific projects and broadly disseminate project results using a language and format accessible to ordinary patients.

-In 2021, ECPC will continue to contribute to on-going European research projects, as well as to join consortia to bid on new project proposals.
+In 2022, ECPC will continue to contribute to on-going European research projects, as well as to join consortia to bid on new project proposals.
 ECPC is currently involved in the Innovative Partnership for Action Against Cancer (iPAAC), the ECIBC-European Commission Initiative for Breast Cancer, 9 Horizon 2020 projects (DIAdIC, EUCANCan, HTx, ImmunoSABR, LEGACy, PalliativeSedation, LifeChamps, QUALITOP, Instand-NGS4P), 3 Innovative Medicine Initiative (IMI) projects (BD4BO PIONEER, Immune-Image, PREFER) and 2 Innovative Training Networks (ITN) (ELBA and PREDICT).
 In 2020, the European Cancer Patient Coalition began work on its first project funded by the European Institute of Innovation and Technology (EIT) Health, "Empowering European Patients in Radiation Oncology" (E-PRO).
-In 2021 ECPC will also be kicking off 2 additional projects T2EVOLVE and INTERVENE.
+In 2021 ECPC has kicked off 4 additional projects (T2EVOLVE, INTERVENE, OPTIMA and TIGER) and in 2022 RAPTOR will be kicked off.
+In addition, 11 European funded projects (UNCAN.eu, AIDAVA, canSERV, CGI-Clinics, EOSC4Cancer, INSPIRE, MyPath, PAINLESS, PAL-CYCLES, PREFERABLE-II, RELEVIUM) will be kicked off in 2022.